kwseow/kwseow.github.io/index.md

 repository for skilled researchers.
 You can also integrate with your application to add valuable insights for your users.
 Whatever your use case, these datasets are freely available on GCP.
+This page will also lead you to some special subsets like: Google BigQuery Public Datasets (https://cloud.google.com/bigquery/public-data/) (the first terabyte download is free but charges apply after that).
+Google Genomics Public Datasets
+Geo Imagery Datasets

 * [Microsoft Research Open Data](https://msropendata.com/):